 The word "Museum" comes from the Greek word "Muse" which means: An inspirational goddess of arts, literature, science…

 In ancient Greece, museums were a source of knowledge, embodied in poetry, lyric songs, and myths that were passed from generation to generation orally.

 Today, the Louvre museum has its own rules and its own unique beautiful and intriguing museography.

-The "museum of museums" offers a consulting service for other museums in the World to participate in conservation of human memory, particularly in zones where the cultural heritage is in danger.
+The "museum of museums" offers a consulting service for other museums in France and in the World to participate in the preservation and conservation of human Art and memory, particularly in zones where the cultural heritage is in danger.